 The Christian Alliance for Orphans unites more than 150 respected Christian organizations and a national network of churches.
 Working together, our joint initiatives inspire and equip Christians to “defend the fatherless” (Isaiah 1:17).

 Ultimately, we seek to stimulate and help grow Christian communities committed to adoption, foster care and global orphan care in the local church.
-Our united efforts include the national Summit, the Orphan Sunday campaign, the Global Movements Initiative, the National Foster Care Initiative, and an array of other initiatives.
+Our united efforts include the annual Summit conference, the Orphan Sunday campaign, the Global Movements Initiative, the National Foster Care Initiative, and an array of other shared undertakings.

 As the Alliance helps Christians understand God’s call to care for the orphan and equips them for effective response, the impact reaches far beyond a single program or met need.
 Rather, an ever-expanding army of passionate advocates invest time, talent and treasure in a personal and sustained commitment to caring for orphans in the name of Christ.

 Alliance membership includes three primary categories: organization, church and individual.
 Regional or National Alliances of churches may join as affiliates of the Alliance.
 Together, all Alliance members advance a vision larger than any one of us.
 Without the Alliance, most members would work in isolation or even competition.
 Instead, the unifying leadership of the Alliance creates shared impact no one organization, church or individual could achieve alone.